The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

-\textbf{Leakage current instability} - In May 2019, sensor L6.8.3 developed an instability in the leakage current, with sudden up and down jumps observed at some times, not correlated to any particular work or event related to either the detector or the machine.
+\textbf{Leakage current instability} - In May 2019, sensor L6.8.3 developed an instability in the leakage current, with spontaneous jumps that were not correlated to particular interventions on either the detector or the machine.
 The jumps in the leakage current were symmetrical between P and N sides, with the highest recorded value around $16-17~\mu\mathrm{A}$.
-Some tests were done to understand the behaviour, but none of them gave a clear explanation of the phenomenon, although the IV curve showed some soft breakdown toward 100V.
+Some tests were made to understand the behaviour, but none of them gave a clear explanation of the phenomenon, although the IV curve showed some soft breakdown toward 100V.
 After some time, the leakage current went back to a low and stable value, within $5~\mu\mathrm{A}$, still being above the average with occasional small fluctuations.
 No particular countermeasures were taken against this issue, since its origin was not clearly understood, and the effect did not cause sensor performance degradation.